 insuring that you are only getting the data that you want.

 - Other sources of information in which you can compare your query results

-include such items as BEN Financials screens or reports.
+include such items as BEN Financials or other source system screens

 - You can continue to become familiar with and knowledgeable about University